 Directions from Gate 4 to Kalsu Replacement Company:

 Enter gate 4 and go through the main intersection of Screaming Eagle Boulevard and Bastogne Avenue.
-After the first set of lights continue on Screaming Eagle Boulevard until you come to the fourth set of lights, the intersection of Wickham Avenue.
-Go through the set of lights and then turn right at the next set of lights onto Desert Storm.
-Kalsu Replacement Company is located on the left-hand side of Desert Storm across from the LaPointe Health Clinic.
+After the first set of lights continue on Screaming Eagle Boulevard until you come to the fourth set of lights, at the intersection of Wickham Avenue.
+Go straight at then turn right at the next set of lights onto Desert Storm.
+Kalsu Replacement Company is located on 6916 Desert Storm on the left-hand side across from the LaPointe Health Clinic.

 Directions from Gate 1 to Army Community Service at 1501 William C. Lee Road:When you enter gate 1, go through the roundabout and turn right onto Bastogne Avenue.
 The main ACS building is located on the corner of Bastogne Avenue and William C. Lee Road.
-The building will be on the left-hand side of Bastogne Avenue and on the right-hand side of William C. Lee Road.
+The building is facing William C. Lee Rd on the right-hand side however you have to turn right on Bastogne Avenue to access the building

 Directions from Gate 4 to Army Community Service:When you enter gate 4, make a left turn onto Bastogne Avenue.
 Continue on Bastogne Avenue and go straight through the next set of lights.
 Just before you come to the stop sign at the end of the Bastogne Avenue, turn left into the parking lot.
-The main ACS building is located here.
+The main ACS building is located here 1501 William C. Lee Rd.

 Fort Campbell Kentucky lies on the Kentucky - Tennessee border between the towns of Oak Grove and Hopkinsville KY and Clarksville TN about 60 miles northwest of Nashville on I-24.
 Nashville International Airport is the nearest airport to Fort Campbell.
 All major airline flies into Nashville airport.
 The airport is located about 52 miles from the post.